 THE THIRD STEP – payment of school fees

-Once full school fees have been received by the school, we will email you the following documents which you will need to include in your Student Visa application:
+Once full school fees have been received by the College, we will email you the following documents which you will need to include in your Student Visa application:

 Receipt for fees paid